scikit-learn-contrib/skglm/doc/tutorials/tutorials.rst

 :ref:`Critical regularization strength above which solution is 0 <alpha_max>`
 -----------------------------------------------------------------------------

-How to chose the regularization strength in L1-regularization?
+How to choose the regularization strength in L1-regularization?